Apiquet/DeepLearningFrameworkFromScratch/README.md

 ## Useful features of the framework:

 * One-hot encoding conversion
-* Training function (epoch and mini-batch)
+* Train function (epoch and mini-batch)
-* Saving and loading a model to deploy it somewhere
+* Save and load a model to deploy it somewhere
-* Getting the number of parameters of a created model
+* Get the number of parameters of a created model
+* Get the confusion matrix
-* Drawing learning curves
+* Draw learning curves
-* Printing model's description
+* Print model's description

 ## Example of use

-The following example contains an implementation and training of CNN.
-It also shows the save and load function to deploy the model somewhere.
+The following example contains an implementation and training of a CNN.
+It also shows how to save and load the weights to deploy the model somewhere.

-Finally, it compares with an FCN model: number of parameters / accuracy.
+Finally, there is a comparison with a FCN model.

 https://github.com/Apiquet/DeepLearningFrameworkFromScratch/blob/master/cnn_example.ipynb